thedevgeek/fetch_weather_data/README.md

               |_> fetch_weather_data.py

 There is 1 LAYER that is required and that layer includes Pythin v3.10, FastAPI and all dependents.
+The ZIP file in the repo (package.zip) is that LAYER of function dependents for the environment